rmcanany/SolidEdgeHousekeeper/README.md

 ## CONFIGURATION TAB

-Global options for the program are set here.
-The use of the options are discussed elsewhere in this README.
-They are described here for completeness.
+Global options for the program are set here on this tab.

 ### Top Level Assembly Page